Welcome to Why Affiliate Marketing

 Number of sales

-the amount of sales that are generated as a result of your refferal.
+the amount of sales that are generated as a result of your referral.

 Amount of commission